-Consult your current Flinn Scientific Catalog/Reference Manual for general guidelines and specific procedures governing the disposal of laboratory waste.
-The polymer gel is 99% water and can be disposed of in the trash according to Flinn Suggested Disposal Method #26a.
+Please consult your current Flinn Scientific Catalog/Reference Manual for general guidelines and specific procedures, and review all federal, state and local regulations that may apply, before proceeding.
+The polymer gel is 99% water and may be placed in the trash according to Flinn Suggested Disposal Method #26a.
+Do not "play" with the polyethylene oxide over carpeting-it is difficult to clean out of fibers.